 Turn signal: Illuminates when the left or right turn signal or the hazard lights are turned on.
-If the indicators stay on or flash faster, chi indicators stay on or flash faster, check for a burned out bulb.
+If the indicators stay on or flash faster, check for a burned out bulb.

 High beams: Illuminates when the high beam headlamps are turned on.